Clive's

 At the east end the Stratford branch emerges at Pudding Mill Lane station on the DLR (the station being relocated to the south), after which trains will call at all stations from Stratford to Shenfield.

-After surfacing, the Canary Wharf branch will run on the surface (and through Connaught Tunnel) on the former alignment of the North London Line, which has been closed as part of the DLR extension from Canning Town to Stratford, before descending into a new tunnel under the river and then between the tracks of the existing line to Abbey Wood.
+After surfacing, the Canary Wharf branch will run on the surface (and through the Connaught Tunnel under the East India Docks) on the former alignment of the North London Line, which was closed when the DLR was extended from Canning Town to Stratford, before descending into a new tunnel under the river and then between the tracks of the existing line to Abbey Wood.
 Previous plans to continue to Dartford, Swanscombe, and then on a new connection to a station at Ebbsfleet (around 615735) on the Channel Tunnel Rail Link, have been abandoned; so too has an alternative route emerging south of the river at 394795 and then continuing to meet the existing line further west, at Charlton station (471809).
 However, extension to Gravesend some time after 2019 has been recommended by a Network Rail study.
-While a "box" will be built in the tunnels at Woolwich, there is no funding available to allow it to be fitted out as a station.

 The proposed peak schedule sees 24tph each way through the central section.
 At the east end, 12 would go to Shenfield and 12 to Abbey Wood.
-At the west end, 8 would terminate at Paddington (by reversing in sidings on the surface west of the station) or a new station at Old Oak Common (to provide interchange with the proposed HS2), 8 would terminate at Heathrow, 4 at West Drayton (on the line to Maidenhead), and 4 at Maidenhead.
+At the west end, 10 would initially terminate at Paddington (by reversing in sidings on the surface west of the station) but changing to a new station at Old Oak Common in 2026 when HS2 opens.
+Of the remaining 14, 4 would terminate at Heathrow Terminal 4, 2 at Heathrow Terminal 5, 2 at West Drayton, 2 at Maidenhead (both on the line to Reading), and 4 at Reading.
+Since trains will run on an even interval schedule on all branches, all Heathrow trains will run to Abbey Wood in the peak while the Reading line will serve Shenfield.
+There will also be a 4tph service between Liverpool Street and Shenfield (peak-only).
+If a link is built to the West Coast Main Line, 8 or more of the Paddington terminators would use that instead.

-The line will initially use a Communications Based Train Control signalling system, while by the time of opening the line to Heathrow and Maidenhead will be using ETCS.
-To avoid compatibility issues, the initial service will be between Paddington and Abbey Wood only.
-The branch to Stratford and Shenfield will be added in May 2019, and the western extension to Maidenhead and Heathrow in December 2019.
+The new line will initially use a Communications Based Train Control signalling system, while by the time of opening the line to Heathrow and Maidenhead will be using ETCS.

 The idea of a tube line from the City to the Hackney area appeared as long ago as 1901 but, as part of the "Morgan Tube", it was abandoned in 1906 following political manoeuvring by the Yerkes group.
 In the next 70 years the concept evolved into a "Chelsea-Hackney tube" connecting the Putney and Chelsea area in the southwest to the relatively poorly served Hackney area in the northeast; the idea of linking the District and Central Lines was first introduced in 1974.